oskariorg/sample-configs/jetty-9/Howto.md

 - after clone you have for example a file in {JETTY_BASE}/oskari-frontend/ReleaseNotes.md
 - optionally modify 'resourceBase' in oskari-front.xml to point to a location where Oskari frontend files are located
 - run 'npm install' in the oskari-frontend folder to install build tools and libraries
-- run 'npm run build -- --env.appdef=devapp:applications/sample' in the oskari-frontend folder to create a browser compatible client
+- run 'npm run build' in the oskari-frontend folder to create a browser compatible client

 ##### 5) Configuring oskari-map as root webapp